Collapse to view only § 44809. Exception for limited recreational operations of unmanned aircraft

 (f)Exceptions.—Nothing in this section prohibits the Administrator from promulgating rules generally applicable to unmanned aircraft, including those unmanned aircraft eligible for the exception set forth in this section, relating to—

-(1) updates to the operational parameters for unmanned aircraft in subsection (a);
+(1) the operational parameters for unmanned aircraft in subsection (a);

 (2) the registration and marking of unmanned aircraft;